-VP differs from traditional philanthropy by a combination of:
+Venture philanthropy distinguishes itself from traditional philanthropy by the combination of:

-- A larger involvement of the venture philanthropist in the social venture
+- A relationship of great involvement between the venture philanthropist and the social enterprise.